 Stand-up paddleboarding is one of the best ways to get close to nature and explore the NSW coastline.
 Improve your balance and co-ordination while you experience the best NSW has to offer.

 Glide along the Bellingen River or through Ballina's mangrove forests.
-South of Sydney, sea kayak in Jervis Bay or canoe through Kangaroo Valley.
+South of Sydney, sea kayak and Stand Up Paddleboard in Jervis Bay or canoe through Kangaroo Valley.
 Kayak through the wilderness of Ben Boyd National Park on the Sapphire Coast, further south or head to the alpine streams and rivers in Kosciuzsko National Park.